jlin-vt/BMGGM/README.md

 The [vignette](https://github.com/jlin-vt/BMGGM/blob/master/vignettes/examples.Rmd) demonstrates example usage of all main functions.

 ## Status
 The preprint describing the corncob methodology is available [here](https://github.com/jlin-vt/BMGGM/blob/master/vignettes/examples.Rmd).
-The manuscript has been submitted to _Computational Statistics and Data Analysis_.
+The manuscript has been accepted by _Computational Statistics_.

 ## Bug Reports / Change Requests
 If you encounter a bug or would like make a change request, please file it as an issue [here](https://github.com/jlin-vt/BMGGM/issues).